gnosisguild/zodiac-module-reality/README.md

 It is required that the transctions of a proposal are successful (should not internally revert for any reason).
 If any of the transactions of a proposal fail it will not be possible to continue with the execution of the following transactions.
 This is to prevent that due to too low gas limits or other error a required transaction is failing and then the following transactions are still executed.

-The transaction that failed will *not* be marked as executed and therefore can be at any later point in time.
-This is a potential risk and therefore it is recommended to invalidate the proposal (e.g. via another proposal).
+Transactions that failed will *not* be marked as executed and therefore can be executed at any later point in time.
+This is a potential risk and therefore it is recommended to either set an answer expiration time or invalidate the proposal (e.g. via another proposal).

+### Answer expiration

+The module can be configured so that answer will expire after a certain time.
+This can be done by calling `setAnswerExpiration` with a time duration in seconds.
+If the transactions related to the proposal are not executed before the answer expires, it will not be possible to execute them.
+This is useful in the case of transactions that revert and therefore cannot be executed, to prevent that they are unexpectedly executed in the future.

+Note: If the expiration time is set to `0` answers will never expire.
+This also means answers that expired before will become available again.
+To prevent this it is possible to call `markProposalWithExpiredAnswerAsInvalid`, this will mark a proposal with an expired answer as invalid.
+This method can be called by anyone.

 ### EIP-712 details